-3) VIOLATION OF SELECTION RESTRICTION RULES (COLLOCATION RULES): as in
+3) VIOLATION OF SELECTION RESTRICTION RULES (COLLOCATION RULES): as in try to touch upon the interpretability of discourse as opposed to grammaticalness of text.

 Seeing the window tremble to come in...(ibid.) where the lexical item window has been used to function as an animate noun.